Odyseus/CinnamonTools/docs/_sources/includes/cinnamontools-dev-notes.rst.txt

 Xlets development *commandments*
 --------------------------------

 1. Eradicate from your thoughts the existence of Node.js.
+I can do infinitely more with just ten lines of Python code than with a hundred lines of JavaScript code that depend on 10 Node.js modules with a thousand lines of code each.
 2. If a Python module is required, make it part of the Python application if possible.
 Otherwise, create a mechanism to install required modules.
 3. Try to use ``Mainloop.idle_add`` inside the initialization code of an xlet if possible.
 Take into account the following:

-     a) The ``_expandAppletContextMenu`` (the function that I use to add/remove/override an applet context menu items) method call should NOT be inside ``Mainloop.idle_add``.
+     a) The ``_expandAppletContextMenu`` and the ``_bindSettings`` method calls should NOT be inside ``Mainloop.idle_add``.
      b) Avoid using ``Mainloop.idle_add`` inside an extension code for obvious reasons.
      c) Be aware of using ``Mainloop.idle_add`` inside a *very advanced* xlet.
 For example, using ``Mainloop.idle_add`` to delay the initialization of the **Window list applet** or the **System Tray applet** will inevitably break these applets initialization process.